TerenceHilderal/FamousQuote/README.md

 ## About the project

-An awesome App to learn others all your favorites quotes
+An awesome App to share with others all your favorites quotes

 - Deployed on Firebase :